 The following can be donated after death: heart, lungs, kidneys, liver, pancreas, small bowel (small intestine) and tissues which include bone, eyes (cornea), skin, tendons, heart valves and arteries.
-Living donors can donate a kidney or part of their liver, bone marrow and stem cells, blood and plasma.
+Living donors can donate a kidney or part of their liver.
 Where a child is involved, living donors are normally a close relative with parents being the most common donors.